 The testing, review and approval process requires substantial time, effort and financial resources, and we cannot be certain that any approvals for our product candidates will be granted on a timely basis, if at all.
 We may encounter difficulties or unanticipated costs in our efforts to secure necessary governmental approvals, which could delay or preclude us from marketing our product candidates.
-In addition, the FDA may limit the indications for use or place other conditions on any approvals that could restrict the commercial application of the products.
+In addition, the FDA may limit the indications for use or place other conditions on any approvals that could restrict the commercial application of our products.
+FDA may also conduct inspections, including remote regulatory assessments, of our facilities or the facilities of our contractors, both during product development and following approval.
+Any findings from those inspections could materially impact our business.